 The property tax search can show you information like:

 How much are property taxes in Fulton County?
-How do they compare to the state and rest of the U.S.?
+How do they compare to the state and the rest of the U.S.?
 The county has one of the highest effective property tax rates in Georgia and the entire country.
+Most counties in the state fall below this tax rate.

 The Georgia average property tax rate is 0.87%.
 The average Georgia resident pays $1,771 in annual property taxes.